SecureIdentityAlliance/osia/src/doc/annexes/glossary.rst

         (Source: `ID4D Practioner's Guide <http://documents.worldbank.org/curated/en/248371559325561562/pdf/ID4D-Practitioner-s-Guide.pdf>`_)

+    **Encounter**
+        Event in which the client application interacts with a person resulting in data being collected during or about the encounter.
+An encounter is characterized by an identifier and a type (also called purpose in some context).

+        (Source: ISO-30108-1)

     **Functional systems and registries**
         Managing data including voter rolls, land registry, vehicle registration, passport, residence registry, education, health and benefits.